laurirasanen/hl-renderer/README.md

 ## Installation & Running
 0) See Xash3D FWGS instructions: https://github.com/FWGS/xash3d-fwgs
 1) Overwrite the default `ref_gl` binary with a precompiled one from [GitHub Releases](https://github.com/laurirasanen/hl-renderer/releases) or build your own
-2) Run Xash 3D
+2) Run Xash3D

 - - -

 ## Build instructions
 0) See Xash3D FWGS instructions: https://github.com/FWGS/xash3d-fwgs
-1) Overwrite Xash 3D `ref/gl` source folder with the one in this repository
+1) Overwrite Xash3D `ref/gl` source folder with the one in this repository
 2) Use `--enable-static-gl` when configuring waf
-3) Build Xash 3D
+3) Build Xash3D

 - - -